Leibniz University Hannover Publication Guidelines

 How the policy is applied

-These publication guidelines are binding for all research staff and non-academic employees of Leibniz University as well as for doctoral candidates and students.
-Furthermore, it applies to all visiting researchers who carry out research and publish during a stay at Leibniz University Hannover.
-The guidelines also apply to honorary professors, if the research of related publications has been conducted in connection to Leibniz University Hannover.
+These publication guidelines are binding for all research staff and non-academic employees of Leibniz University Hannover, as well as for doctoral candidates and students.
+They also apply to all visiting researchers who carry out research and publish during a stay at Leibniz University Hannover.
+In those cases where publications have a direct connection to Leibniz University Hannover, the guidelines also apply to adjunct professors.

-"Leibniz University Hannover" should be specified as the top level of institutional affiliation in every publication.
-Leibniz University Hannover should be mentioned first, taking into account the rules of the publication organ.
-In addition to Leibniz University Hannover, authors may also indicate their specific institutional affiliation (e.g. faculty, institute, subject section, cluster of excellence, etc.).
-The naming of collaborative affiliations is done separately from the naming of the institute.
+"Leibniz University Hannover" should be specified as the top-level institutional affiliation in every publication.
+Authors should list Leibniz University Hannover first, while also taking into account the rules of the publisher.
+In addition to Leibniz University Hannover, authors may also indicate their specific institutional affiliation (e.g. faculty, institute, subject area, cluster of excellence, etc.).
+The listing of collaborative affiliations takes place separately from the listing of the institute.

 Name of the university

-For the use of the name in English, the following designation applies:
+When using the name in English, the following official designation should be used in all publications:

 Leibniz University Hannover